 Windows WIC enables applications like IMatch to work with image formats (including RAW files) via so-called codecs provided by camera vendors, Microsoft or 3rd parties.
 Without the need to know the internal details of a file format, IMatch can handle the files as long as a working codec is installed.

-Please ensure that you have always installed the latest RAW codec (WIC codec) from your camera vendor’s web site (if your camera vendor supplies WIC codecs for your cameras).
+Please ensure that you have always installed the latest RAW codec (WIC codec) available from your camera vendor’s web site (if your camera vendor supplies WIC codecs for your cameras).
 This ensures that IMatch can read and reproduce the images with the best possible quality.
 Camera vendors make changes to their RAW files almost with every camera model.
 If you work with scanners, microscopes and similar, your hardware vendor most likely also supplies a codec if the scanner emits a proprietary file format.

 Note: Do not install multiple codecs from different vendors for the same RAW format.
 Experience tells that this may lead to more or less subtle problems when processing RAW files.